SashaKuperman1973/TestDataFramework/README.md

               {Call your DB data consuming test semantics within the transaction scope if you don't want it to be committed}
           }
         }

+NOTE: Access the generated object through the RecordObject property of the RecordReference<T>.

 The transaction scope semantics can be completely omitted for the in-memory populator.
 All classes involved will be populated after the call to IPopulator.Bind.